opensacorg/app-capanel-web/README.md

 California Accountability Panel is a dashboard for viewing school standards.
 Contributions are welcome!

 > [!NOTE]
-> Learn about the project on the documentation website. [https://capanel.readthedocs.io/](https://app-capanel-web.readthedocs.io/)
+> Learn about the project on the documentation website [capanel.readthedocs.io](https://app-capanel-web.readthedocs.io).

 ## Overview